 Enrich product data!

-Make sure your site is not missing product information such as images, technical specifications, and shipping information.
-By enriching product detail pages with proper data, users can proceed to research the products on your site, therefore increasing the likelihood of transactions.
+Ensure your site does not miss product information such as images, technical specifications, and shipping information.
+By enriching product detail pages with proper data, users can research the products on your site, increasing the likelihood of transactions.

 The faster B2B customers can view products and add them to the cart in required quantities, the better.

-This is the 5th step in the journey where the customer receives an offer.
+This is the 5th step, where the customer receives an offer.
 At this stage, B2B customers already know the specific products they are interested in.